It’s as safe as you want it to be if you use it properly.

-But by following basic security guidelines, there’s no reason that most of the common, popular online services can’t be used safely – at least as safely as the services you’re already using.
+By following basic security guidelines, there’s no reason that most of the popular online services can’t be used safely.

 Used properly, they can even add security by providing things like additional backups, throw-away email accounts, data replication, and more.

-You do have to assume responsibility for your own security, and that includes not only taking reasonable precautions to prevent a problem, but also taking additional steps to minimize the impact should an issue arise.
+You do have to assume responsibility for your own security, and that includes taking reasonable precautions to prevent problems and additional steps to minimize the impact should an issue arise.

-Yes, you can avoid online services all together (just remember that means walking away from email as well), but you’d be missing out on so many of the opportunities the internet has to offer.
+Yes, you can avoid online services altogether (remember, that means walking away from email as well), but you’d miss out on so many of the opportunities the internet has to offer.